mconf/bigbluebutton-custom-site/maintenance/README.markdown

 * `maintenance.html.template` is the template used to generate `maintenance.html`.
 Put it in the document root, usually `/var/www/bigbluebutton-default/`.

 * `bbb-maintenance` is a script that enables or disables the maintenance mode by creating or removing `maintenance.html`.
 Put it with `bbb-conf`, usually at `/usr/local/bin/`.
+Don't forget to give it permsision to be executed:

+    ```
+    sudo chmod +x /usr/local/bin/bbb-maintenance
+    ```

     Usage: